shapeshed/shapeshed.com/content/posts/book_review_dont_make_me_think_steve_krug.md

-{
-  "slug": "book-review-dont-make-me-think-steve-krug",
-  "title": "Book Review: Don't Make Me Think - Steve Krug", "date": "2007-01-30T00:00:00+00:00",
++++
+date = "2007-01-30T00:00:00+00:00"
-  "description": "Don't Make Me Think is a solid dose of common sense at a time when hype is back on the Web Design menu.
-It is a gem of a book that tells you what you already know but too often overlook. ", "tags": [
+description = "Don't Make Me Think is a solid dose of common sense at a time when hype is back on the Web Design menu.
+It is a gem of a book that tells you what you already know but too often overlook. " slug = "book-review-dont-make-me-think-steve-krug" tags = ["Book Reviews", "Usability"] title = "Book Review: Don't Make Me Think - Steve Krug"

-    "Book Reviews",
-    "Usability"
-  ]
-}
++++

 Author: Steve Krug